How Insurance Companies Assess Car Damage After an Accident

 3. Apply a mileage multiplier (1.00 = under 10,000 miles; lower as mileage increases)

-The 17c formula is widely criticized for undervaluing actual losses — independent appraisals routinely demonstrate the formula produces results 40–60% below real-world market depreciation.
+The 17c formula is widely criticized for undervaluing actual losses — independent appraisals routinely produce results 40–60% above what the formula generates.
 An independent appraisal for diminished value can support a stronger counter-offer against the at-fault driver's insurer.
 Independent appraisers typically charge $350–$699 for a diminished value report — a cost that's almost always worth it when your vehicle's actual value loss is substantially higher.
+Note that some states (Michigan, Nebraska) ban first-party diminished value claims, so check your state's rules before filing.

 Smart Savings Made Simple!